danielwwf/bwk/README.md

 ## Requirements
 To connect your node, you need either a network router with a free RJ-45 port and an ethernet cable or a router running a 2.4Ghz Wi-fi network.
 If you want to connect via Wi-fi, you will also need either a monitor that supports HDMI (along with a HDMI cable) and a keyboard, or a microSD card reader that works with your computer.

+-## Generating your Masternode Output
+-
+-Run this command to get your output information:
+-
+-```bash
+-masternode outputs
+-```
+-
+-Copy both the transaction id and output id to a text file.
+-

 ## Connecting your SHN to your network
 To connect your home node, you have two options: ethernet and Wi-fi.